ONSdigital/ras-party/API.md

 ```
 <hr>

-* `GET /parties/type/B/ref/499000011335`
-* `GET /parties/type/B/id/d826818e-179e-467b-9936-6a8603dc8b46`
+* `GET /party-api/v1/parties/type/B/ref/499000011335`
-    * Must be prefaced with `/party-api/v1/` in url string (or current version).

-&mdash; When generic party type 'B' (business) is requested this returns a generic party representation of the business resource.
+    * When generic party type 'B' (business) is requested this returns a generic party representation of the business resource.
 This representation will include any respondents associated with the business and any survey enrolments they have.
+* `GET /party-api/v1/parties/type/B/id/d826818e-179e-467b-9936-6a8603dc8b46`
+    * Same response as above but requires a `party_uuid` rather than a ref.

 ##### Example JSON Response
 ```json